jscarfo11/BrainsCogs/docs/source/Speak.rst

 Speak
 ================

 This cog allows you to talk as the bot within a server.
+All of the commands in this cog are restricted to server admins only.

 .. note::